Christina5P/Are-you-a-dice-player/README.md

 ## Acknowledgements

-I have some imported people around me to hepled me out with PP2
+I have some imported people around me to helped me out with PP2

 * Tutor Ernst from "Digitala lyftet", who has spent hours with me to explain and solved my problems.
 * My student fellow Josefin Yoshida-Dahlqvist, who always hold my hand and try to help me out.